 Even that short introduction there asking generic questions can set you up for more conversation moving forward.
 It may give the program an idea to start open houses or information sessions to share their information.
 There’s so much to gain by introducing yourself early and re-introducing yourself during the application process.
 That sets people up for success in the long run.

-I agree, and not being afraid to attend those open houses even early on like a nursing school.
-They’re not going to turn your way.
+I agree, and not being afraid to attend those open houses even early on like while in nursing school.
+They’re not going to turn you away.